 Community service-learning (CSL) integrates community-based activities with classroom learning, but to what end?
 What does CSL accomplish?
 Why is it an increasingly popular and important pedagogical strategy in modern universities?
 Despite strong advocates in favour of CSL there are serious disputes about its value, place, and method of practice within universities.
-Some CSL practitioners would respond to these questions by asserting that communityengaged learning plays a key role in bringing about social change.
+Some CSL practitioners would respond to these questions by asserting that community-engaged learning plays a key role in bringing about social change.
 Other advocates of service-learning suggest that community engagement will help shape responsible citizens and reinvigorate participatory democracy.
 Others value service-learning more for its ability to provide students with practical work experience, including networking opportunities and transferable skills.
 But are these goals realizable?
 Are they consistent?
 The first part of the course will explore the debates concerning the goals of community-engaged learning and the purposes of both education and universities (both broadly construed).
 We will focus on being clear about what Community Service-Learning and Education are in the ideal, by explicating the theoretical background to the former in light of the ideal understanding of the latter.
 This will lead us readily into the extent and limits of who 'gets' CSL experience (for both students, instructors, and those in the community).
 This will set us up to explore the gap that exists between theory and practice and the ways in which service-learning, community engagement, and social change affect this gap and are affected by it.
-Towards the end of the term (time permitting) we will examine current trends and the future of CSL, in (at least) a digital form.